Nitrux/cinderward/README.md

 - Built for modern Linux:
   - Implemented with **Qt 6**, **MauiKit**, and **KF6**
   - Optimized for **x86-64-v3** CPUs

-Cinderward intentionally does **not** expose advanced or dangerous firewalld features.
-Its design goal is to remain approachable and safe for everyday users while still being powerful enough for typical workstation and laptop use cases.

 ## Requirements